eyedeekay/i2p-browser-for-cheaters/OTHER.md

 from the cloned repo directory.
 Once installed, you'll have a helper script at /usr/bin/i2pbrowser which will launch your pre-configured Tor Browser for i2p, hereafter called i2p browser.
+The behavior of this is still being refined.
+It will be ready to submit before the Torbutton patch, and will be submitted as soon as the Torbutton patch clears.

 torbutton
 ---------